viodid/PomoTracker/README.md

 <br>

 - **Yet another pomodoro app?**
 Before PomoTracker came to be, I was an avid user of a website called "tomato.es".
 As the app I cherished was hosted on Heroku, our journey together encountered a bump in the road when Heroku decided to discontinue their free product plans, starting from November 28th, 2022 (Source: <a href="https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq">Heroku FAQ</a>).
 Suddenly, many of us found ourselves in a bit of a pickle, as we were used to the convenience and vibrant community that "tomato.es" provided.
 What I loved most about "tomato.es" were its nifty charts and a leaderboard that kept us motivated with daily, monthly, and yearly rankings.
-It was simple, but it worked like a charm.
+It was simple, but it worked like a charm.s
  To my surprise, I couldn't find any other alternatives that offered the same cozy features I had grown to love.
 And so, PomoTracker was born, my way of giving back and creating a Pomodoro app that's even more awesome and feature-packed.

 ## Features